Risingson/eveeyedocs/docs/navigation/jump-planning.md

 ### How to plot a route
 #### Choosing the system to start the route from
-Choose a System to start from.
 When tracking location that would be your current location system.
 If not tracking location you can set a system your current location by doubleclicking it or right-clicking it and choosing `Set Current System` from the menu.

 #### Menu options
 After right-clicking or doubletapping a system on mobile in addition to [general and gate route options](https://eveeye.readthedocs.io/en/latest/navigation/waypoints/#route-manipulation) you will get presented with the following navigation options where applicable.